miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 And I just introduced the comment-tag `!!!menuxx` that lets me jump between the 3 key locations in the program by just shift+8'ing (vim: find next occurrence) with the cursor over top the tag-name.
-Sometimes you don't need AI in Cursor, but just intelligence using your cursor&#151;particularly in regard to using the everyday keystroke features of vim, the big muscle-memory gift in life to coders.
+Sometimes you don't need AI in Cursor, but just intelligence using your cursor—particularly in regard to using the everyday keystroke features of vim, the big muscle-memory gift in life to coders.